 A5.2 Uptake and use of electric appliances

-AEMO uses appliance data from the former Australian Government Department of the Environment and Energy67 to forecast growth in electricity consumption by the residential sector.
-This includes estimated (historical) and projected future appliance penetration levels for a range of appliance categories.
+AEMO uses appliance data from the former Department of Industry, Science, Energy and Resources60 to forecast growth in electricity consumption by the residential sector.
+This includes historical and projected future appliance penetration levels for a range of appliance categories.